agathebeucher/Inverse_design_silicon_photonic_devices/README.md

 This model is able the predict the correct the effective index (error<0.01) in 95% of the time (evaluated on a test dataset of size 390)

 ### III- Genetic algorithm (GA)
 Now that we have a model that can predict the frequency spectrum based on four input design parameters, we use a genetic algorithm to generate individuals better suited to reach the values that we want : n_desired and f_desired.

-1. **Prediction with Neural Network** :
-- Input the design parameters (w, DC, pitch, k) into the feedforward neural network.
-- Predict the frequency spectrum of the electric field.
+Here are the main steps of the process :
-- Determine the resonance frequency and compute the effective refractive index n for each wave vector k.

-2. **Optimization with Genetic Algorithm** :
+- Input a desired refractive index n and a specific frequency f.
-- Generate combinations of design parameters (w, DC, pitch) using a genetic algorithm.
+- Generate combinations of design parameters (w, DC, pitch) using a genetic algorithm within a range.
 - For each combination, sweep through multiple values of k.
 - Use the feedforward model to obtain the resonance frequency and the corresponding n for each k.
-- Plot n as a function of the resonance frequency f.
+- Plot n as a function *F(f_res)* of the resonance frequency f.

-3. **Targeted Refractive Index Calculation** :

-- Input a desired refractive index n and a specific frequency f.
+- Evaluate the n obtained with the desired_freqquency for this function *F(f_res)*
+- Calculate the error between the n_desired and n_obtained
-- The genetic algorithm minimizes the difference between the obtained n from the curve and the desired n, returning the optimal values for w, DC, and pitch.
+- Select the individuals minimizing the difference between the obtained n from the curve and the desired n
+- Return the optimal values for w, DC, and pitch.

+# Credits